Learn languages naturally with fresh, real content!

 Explore By Region

-Anti-Olympic protests in Milan disrupted trains and led to violent clashes, prompting Italy’s PM to label protesters enemies and triggering a terrorism probe.
+Anti-Olympic protests in Milan disrupted trains and prompted violence, with Italy’s PM calling protesters enemies and police using force.

 Italian Prime Minister Giorgia Meloni condemned anti-Olympics protests in Milan on the opening day of the 2026 Winter Games, calling demonstrators who sabotaged railway lines "enemies of Italy."